Vobludalib/MusescoreIntegration/README.md

 **THE PLUGINS GENERATED ARE WRITTEN FOR MUSESCORE 3.6**

 For information about how to extend my boilerplated code, go see the Technical documentation in documentation.md. **I ran into technical hurdles that I have documented.**

+## Basic troubleshooting:
+Some of the common issues that arise actually do not produce any kind of error messages and are very annoying to debug, as Musescore's support for this is very meh.

+### No error is thrown, but the script isn't being called (i.e. I don't read the expected stdout)

+There is a high chance that your script isn't being called because of the path to the script you provided to the wizard.
+Check that the path to your script in the generated .json file is in the form ```./path/to/script.py``` and not just ```path/to/script.py```.

+See documentation.md for more information on why this is an issue.

+### My Python script is failing to read a file that exists
+The Python script is actually invoked in a different directory than the directory of the plugin.
+A possible solution is in the technical documentation.

+See documentation.md for more information.